ArmToros27/Toros_Doctrine/README.md

 Arm Toros

-Thinker, Architect of Ontological Systems for Artificial Intelligence
+Thinker, Architect of Ontological Systems for Artificial Intelligence, Author of the Human Development Doctrine (in progress)

 ---